Kosinkadink/ComfyUI-AnimateDiff-Evolved/README.md

 ### GIF has Watermark (especially when using mm_sd_v15)

 Training data used by the authors of the AnimateDiff paper contained Shutterstock watermarks.
 Since mm_sd_v15 was finetuned on finer, less drastic movement, the motion module attempts to replicate the transparency of that watermark and does not get blurred away like mm_sd_v14.
 Community finetunes of motion modules should eventually create equivalent (or better) results without the watermark.
-Until then, you'll need some good RNG or stick with mm_sd_v14, depending on your application.
+Until then, you'll need some good RNG or stick with mm_sd_v14 or finetunes, depending on your application.

 ## Samples (download or drag images of the workflows into ComfyUI to instantly load the corresponding workflows!)